header logo

 [Caption] Also from the 3d model, I made an exploded view to reduce confusion as I welded everything together.

 The holes in the center pieces are deliberately missing.
-The pulleys I have require a 1/4 inch bolt and therefore 1/4 inch holes in the center pulley supports.
-The plasma table cannot accurately cut a 1/4 inch hole so I plan to drill those with a manual drill press.
+The pulleys I have require a 3/8 inch bolt and therefore 3/8 inch holes in the center pulley supports.
+The plasma table cannot accurately cut a 3/8 inch hole.
+I solved this problem by using transfer punches to mark hole positions in the center pieces and drilling them out with a drill press.
+However, if you try to make this, you should use a laser cutter which will have no problem making a 3/8" hole in 1/4" steel.
+I discovered later that SendCutSend will do this for you for a shockingly reasonable price.

 Follow @domesticengine7